reneuir/reneuir-code/sigir24/post-hoc-notebooks/README.md

 The datasets and parallel corpora of run files together with telemetry for producing the run files is available on Zenodo[[datasets](https://zenodo.org/records/12722918), [runs with telemetry](https://zenodo.org/records/12728703)].
 The notebooks in this directory contain examples on how to easily access those resources via the tira client.

-This directory will contain jupyter notebooks analyzing/evaluating submitted systems.
+This directory contains jupyter notebooks for analyzing/evaluating submitted systems, e.g., [example-access-telemetry.ipynb](example-access-telemetry.ipynb), [post-hoc-analysis.ipynb](post-hoc-analysis.ipynb), and [overview-of-corpora.ipynb](overview-of-corpora.ipynb).

-Of course, many other interpretations of what efficiency means could be incorporated, we hope that we will have some nice discussions on this at the workshop.

 # Further Details